-Other uncertainties include the possibility of future legislative change having retrospective effect on open claims; changes in claims settlement procedures potentially leading to future claims payment patterns differing from historical experience; the possibility of new types of claim, such as disease claims, emerging from business written several years ago; general uncertainty in the claims environment; the emergence of latent exposures such as asbestos; the outcome of litigation on claims received; failure to recover reinsurance and unanticipated changes in claims inflation.
+Other uncertainties include the possibility of future legislative change having retrospective effect on open claims; changes in claims settlement procedures potentially leading to future claims payment patterns differing from historical experience; the possibility of new types of claim, such as disease claims, emerging from business written several years ago; general uncertainty in the claims environment; the emergence of latent exposures such as asbestos; the outcome of litigation on claims received; failure to recover reinsurance and a prolonged high inflation environment which remains uncertain due to the global geopolitical environment posing a risk to the ECB's inflation outlook for the next few years.

 There is increased uncertainty in premium provisions as ultimate claims costs need to be estimated for future events.
-The ultimate level of future claims costs is significantly mitigated by reinsurance.
+The ultimate level of future claims costs is significantly mitigated by reinsurance arrangements.
 Failure to recover outstanding assumed reinsurance recoveries in line with the expectations could lead to a material increase in the reported net technical provisions.

 The ultimate cost of Covid-19 Business Interruption (BI) claims remains uncertain for the Company.
-Court judgements in 2021 and 2022 have provided some clarity on the treatment of Covid-19 BI claims for selected policy wording.
+Court judgements have provided some clarity on the treatment of Covid-19 BI claims for selected policy wording.
 However, the heightened level of uncertainty relative to normal circumstances persists as claims notifications evolve, are assessed and work continues to fully understand the various implications of these rulings.
 In addition, in estimating the ultimate cost of Covid-19 BI claims a number of key assumptions have been made in relation to 1) Public behaviour, mobility and interaction prior to lockdowns, 2) Level of evidence required to demonstrate the existence of Covid-19 on or in the vicinity of the insured premises in line with policy terms and conditions, 3) Legal interpretations and regulatory expectations of the criteria for eligible claims.